Low Sodium Tuna Salad Recipe (No Salt Added)

 - Bell Pepper

-- Mustard Powder: I love adding this mustard powder to this recipe instead of traditional mustard (which can contain extra sodium).
+- Mustard Powder: I love adding mustard powder to this recipe instead of traditional mustard (which can contain extra sodium).
 The mustard powder adds a nice sharpness and tang to the tuna – and has 0mg sodium!

 - Onion Powder: adds a delicious and savory flavor to this dish as well, and the onion powder pairs nicely with the tuna.